 Ratings can be used to gauge sentiment and general opinions of website visitors.
 These are typically used in passive feedback surveys.

-Email feedback
+Customer feedback survey examples: Email feedback

 Email feedback plays an important role in customer-centricity.
-This type of customer feedback will enable you to provide a platform for two-way communication with your customers, where they can share their thoughts and perceptions of your email(s) and the information you’ve provided.
-There are various ways your organisation can collect feedback in email campaigns.
-The most simplistic method is to deploy an embedded survey with thumbs up and thumbs down.
-We often see this type of feedback used in newsletters and service emails, which are typically content-rich.
+This type of customer feedback enables you to provide a platform for two-way communication with your customers.
+They can share their thoughts and perceptions of your email(s) and the information you’ve provided.

 DHL Email Survey